American Express Foundation

 In 2015, the Oak Foundation provided funding to support successful transitions into college in careers for opportunity youth with learning differences.
 YouthBuild USA will expand its MyBestBets platform to reach more YouthBuild students more effectively by addressing their learning differences.

 In 2001, the Prudential Foundation provided the initial funding to establish YouthBuild Newark.
-The Prudential Foundation’s most recent grants provide support for YouthBuild USA.
-Its most recent grants are to support YouthBuild International’s work in Brazil and Mexico, to strengthen YouthBuild's organizational infrastructure as it combines U.S. and international programming into a global network, to expand and scale YouthBuild International's programming in Mexico, Brazil, and other countries, and to develop and implement an employee volunteer engagement strategy.
+The Prudential Foundation’s most recent grants support YouthBuild International’s work in Brazil and Mexico, to strengthen YouthBuild's organizational infrastructure as it combines U.S. and international programming into a global network, to expand and scale YouthBuild International's programming in Mexico, Brazil, and other countries, and to expand financial literacy training at YouthBuild programs in the USA.
+Additionally, PGIM is assisting YouthBuild graduates in the USA and Mexico to find employment and internship opportunities with contractors engaged in projects funded by PGIM.

 Saint-Gobain Corporation Foundation

 Since 2010, the Saint-Gobain Corporation Foundation has been supporting YouthBuild USA’s Green Initiative.
-In addition to funding, the partnership includes donation of energy-efficient products, contribution of technical expertise, and employee volunteer support to engage YouthBuild students to build green affordable homes in their communities and pursue green career pathways.
+In addition to funding, the Saint-Gobain YouthBuild partnership includes donation of energy-efficient products, contribution of technical expertise, and employee volunteer support to engage YouthBuild students to build green affordable homes in their communities and pursue green career pathways.
+Additionally, Saint-Gobain supports YouthBuild South Africa and YouthBuild United Kingdom.

 Schultz Family Foundation

-Since 2012, the Schultz Family Foundation in partnership with the Starbucks Coffee Foundation has joined with YouthBuild USA to develop a customer service excellence training program and curriculum for YouthBuild students and graduates at three pilot sites, expanding to six in 2015.
-The Schultz Family Foundation also provided match funds for our Postsecondary initiative with the Social Innovation Fund.
+Since 2012, the Schultz Family Foundation in partnership with the Starbucks Coffee Foundation has joined with YouthBuild USA to develop a customer service excellence training program and curriculum for YouthBuild students and graduates at three pilot sites, expanding to six in 2015 to forty local YouthBuild programs in 2018.
+The Schultz Family Foundation made additional grants to provide matching funds for a grant from the Social Innovation Fund via New Profit to the Postsecondary initiative; to support Opportunity Youth United; and to provide funding for Asset Trust gifts and Helene D. Stoneman Scholarship awards for YouthBuild graduates.

 W. K. Kellogg Foundation